AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Introduction

-To address these challenges, we propose DeeDiff, a novel early exiting approach tailored to diffusion models.
-Unlike prior methods relying on classification confidence, DeeDiff introduces a sampling uncertainty estimation module (UEM) to guide exits based on sampling uncertainty at each layer.
-A timestep-aware design accounts for the distinct stages of the sampling process.
-Further, a new uncertainty-weighted, layer-wise loss uses the estimated uncertainties to reshape losses during training to recover performance lost from early exiting.
-Experiments demonstrate that DeeDiff is able to reduce inference time with a minimal performance drop compared to other SoTA methods.
-Moreover, our method boosts the performance of models, showing better FID on CIFAR-10 and Celeb-A datasets when early exiting is not applied.
-Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is a pioneering work to extend early exiting to accelerate the inference of diffusion models.
-To this end, we propose a novel early exiting framework called DeeDiff with a valid assumption on different computation requirements of different sampling steps in diffusion models.
-It is worth noting that our DeeDiff framework can be easily plugged into any current CNN-based and Transformer-based diffusion model.
+To address these challenges, we propose AdaDiff, a novel adaptive computation approach tailored to diffusion models.
+Unlike single-step computation allocation determining mechanisms in early exiting works, AdaDiff introduces a sampling uncertainty estimation module (UEM) to guide exits based on the sampling uncertainty of each layer at every timestep, taking into account the distinct stages of the sampling process.
+Furthermore, we introduce a new uncertainty-weighted, layer-wise loss that leverages the estimated uncertainties to reshape losses during training, bridging the performance divide between full models and their adaptive counterparts.
+Experiments demonstrate that AdaDiff reduces inference time with minimal performance degradation compared to state-of-the-art methods.
+Surprisingly, we find that the uncertainty-weighted loss can further boost performance when used separately in a full model setting, achieving better FID scores on CIFAR-10 and CelebA datasets.